rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/cli-list-zone.rst

      $ openstack zone show example.org.

-The response is similar to the following:
+The response is similar to the following example:

 .. code::